Sdcrouse/Sdcrouse.github.io/_posts/2020-12-07-refactoring_my_react_redux_project_with_hooks_part_1.markdown

 ## Using the `useState` and `useDispatch` hooks together
 As I mentioned in [a previous blog post](https://stevendcrouse.com/beach_journal_my_final_and_most_complicated_project), when you use the Beach Journal app, you can navigate to a beach's page and create journal entries for it.
 In order for this to work, I made a JournalEntryForm component.
 When the journal entry was successfully created, the Beach Journal app would redirect to that same beach's page.

-> **Note:** I can't include my code for redirecting to the beach's page here, because some of it causes a conflict with Markdown's syntax.
-Evidently, Markdown doesn't work well when you try to display JavaScript code with backticks for string interpolation.

 With that in mind, here is what the JournalEntryForm component looked like when it was a stateful class component:
 ```